 Tear Jerker: The ending, where Shanoa smiles for Albus, who sacrifices his life.

-That One Boss: Blackmore fills the screen with projectiles and attacks that will kill you in about 4 hits.
-I hope you're good at dodging.
+Blackmore fills the screen with projectiles and attacks that will kill you in about 4 hits.
+Hope you're good at dodging.

 Unless you equip Onyx accessories and use Nitesco.